vazquezs123/DATA_SCIENCE_CS01/README.md

-# Beer Case Study - Team Roman-Greco
+# Beer Case Study - Team Greco-Roman

 This repository stores all code and files used to explore, answer, and present our findings for the below questions:
   1. How many breweries are present in each state?